 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity Bcl-2 family inhibitor (Ki ≤ 1nM for Bcl-XL, Bcl-2 and Bcl-w).
+ABT 737 is a high affinity Bcl-2 family inhibitor (Ki ≤ 1nM for Bcl-XL, Bcl-2 and Bcl-w).
 BH3 mimetic; triggers Bax/Bak-mediated apoptosis.
 Exhibits cytotoxicity in lymphoma cell lines overexpressing bcl-2 (EC50 < 1 μM) and multiple myeloma cells (IC50 = 5-15 μM).
 Induces apoptosis in patient-derived CLL cells.
 Promotes regression of SCLC tumors in a mouse xenograft model.
 Synergizes with certain other anticancer agents.

 |Storage||Store at -20°C|